Los Angeles County Superior Court

-The Superior Court of Los Angeles County is the California Superior Court located in Los Angeles County.
+The Superior Court of California, County of Los Angeles, informally known as the Los Angeles County Superior Court, is the California Superior Court with jurisdiction over Los Angeles County.
 It is the largest single unified trial court in the United States.

 The Superior Court operates 36 courthouses throughout the county.
-Currently, the Presiding Judge is Sergio C. Tapia II and David W. Slayton is the Executive Officer/Clerk of Court.
+Currently, Sergio C. Tapia II serves as Presiding Judge and David W. Slayton serves as Executive Officer/Clerk of Court.
 They, together with 583 judicial officers and 4,800 employees, operate the nearly 600 courtrooms throughout the county, with an annual budget of over $1 billion.

 History

 Californio judge and politician Agustín Olvera served as L.A.'s first Judge of the Los Angeles County Court.
 He held L.A.'s first county court sessions in his house on Olvera Street, since named after him.

 When California declared its statehood in 1849 and became a part of the United States, the first California Constitution authorized the legislature to establish municipal and such other courts as it deemed necessary.
 The 1851 California Judiciary Act divided the state into districts, placing Los Angeles, San Bernardino, and San Diego counties into one district.
 Each district had its own court, below which were County and then Justice of the Peace Courts.
 Judge Agustín Olvera of the County Court and Judge Jonathan R. Scott of the Justice of the Peace Court were the first judges of these lower courts.
 Almost immediately the District Court system was burdened by the vast expanse of the district.
 District Judges were required to hold court proceedings where the cases were filed.
 Because of the distance District Court Judges had to travel to conduct trials and the sudden growth in population due to the California Gold Rush, the District Court system became ineffective and non-responsive to the needs of its constituency.

 In 1879 California adopted a new constitution and with it a revised court system.
 The District Courts became appeals courts below the State Supreme Court.
 To take over the District Courts original function, the county Superior Courts were created.
 The new Superior Court of Los Angeles County began with two judges: Ygnacio Sepulveda and Volney E. Howard.
 In 1905, juvenile delinquency and dependency hearings were put under the Superior Court's jurisdiction, as were mental health hearings in 1914.
 Eventually the Superior Court's jurisdiction came to include all civil, felony criminal, family law, juvenile delinquency and dependency, and probate cases in the county.